 Your banking activity could include debits, credits or transfers, and, based on the way these activities post to your account, your available balance is impacted.

 First, let's define the different types of transactions:

 - Credits are deposits or transfers of money into your account.

 - How they happen: Credits include cash or check deposits you make at the teller line or ATM, Automated Clearing House ("ACH") credits such as automated payroll deposits, and online banking transfers into your account from another account.

 - Debits are withdrawals or transfers of money out of your account.

-- How they happen: When you write a check, use your ATM or Visa® Debit card to withdraw funds or make a purchase, or make online transfers out of your account such as a bill payment, we debit your account for the amount of the transaction.
+- How they happen: When you write a check, use your debit card to withdraw funds or make a purchase, or make online transfers out of your account such as a bill payment, we debit your account for the amount of the transaction.

 Current and available balance